naturalis/mebioda/doc/week2/w2d5/reporting.md

 ##	Methodology & Results
 -	Provide an overview, in the form a flowchart perhaps, of the steps you will perform in this section to test your research hypothesis
--	Occurrence data
+-	Occurrence data:
   - What are the characteristics of your occurrence data?
   - Are there any spatial biases?
   - Does it properly reflect the species ecological niche?
   - What corrections did you apply to your data?
-- Environmental data
+- Environmental data:
   - Which were the final variables you selected and why?
   - What were the results of your autocorrelation and multicollinearity tests?
 - Model settings